radius-project/radius/docs/content/getting-started/tutorial/webapp/webapp-overview.md

 ---
 type: docs
-title: "App Overview"
+title: "Website tutorial app overview"
-linkTitle: "1.
-Overview"
+linkTitle: "App Overview"
-description: "Overview of the tutorial application"
+description: "Overview of the website tutorial application"
-weight: 40
+weight: 1000
 ---

 You will be deploying a *To-Do List* website.
 It will have two Radius *components*: